 I like to think that I can use the inspiration for a possible alternative to a raglan sleeve adaptation, so I set about trying to create something like it yet wearable for everyday.
 I’ll go through the process of how I did it.
 Firstly, you need a use-able pattern base and that means finding a fitted dress or top with a raglan sleeve.
-I found a couple of examples and I’m sure you could find many more.
-How about McCalls 6883 or Vogue 8902
+One such pattern is Vogue 8902 but I bet you could find others that are suitable

 If you study the inspiration photo.
 You can see that the banded effect starts half way up from the under arm.
 This means you’ll need a facing which goes around the armholes and underneath.
 I suggest you make a toile of the top of your dress/top and get a good fit around your arm and shoulders.
 Once you’ve done that you can start pattern hacking.
 In the next 2 photos you can see raglan-style pattern sections of the front, back and sleeve.
 In photo 2 the armhole notch and red dotted line on the sleeve show the new shorter length sleeve and matching marker.
 I’ve also drawn on a red line that indicates the armhole and neckline facing shape.